- Complex Litigation

 A Law Firm of the Right Size

-Arnold Law is a law firm in the traditional sense: we have partners who own the firm and associate attorneys who work for the firm.
+Arnold Law is a law firm in the traditional sense: We have one founder/owner and associate attorneys who work for the firm.
 However, we are not a top-heavy firm with more partners than associates where the firm seemingly exists to keep feeding the machine that is Big Law.
 Instead, Arnold Law exists because we love what we do.
 We also love the collegial environment that a boutique firm of our size allows.

 A sole practitioner without a support team may be too small to handle a big and complex case and a large firm with dozens or hundreds of lawyers may be too desperate to feed their overhead.
 Small boutique firms have the best of both worlds: two or more attorneys who can bounce ideas off of each other and be available when the lead attorney might be in court on another case.
 Remember, the biggest advantage to hiring a trial lawyer is that they are in court a lot.
 But that’s also a disadvantage when you are trying to contact them.